 - Final Game September 6, 1926

 - Born May 2, 1896 in El Monte, CA USA

 - Died August 28, 1951 in Long Beach, CA USA

-  He, Babe Ruth, and Bob Meusel were disciplined by major league baseball for going barnstorming after playing in the 1921 World Series, in violation of a rule that World Series participants could not barnstorm.
-They lost their World Series shares and were suspended one month the following season.
+He, Babe Ruth, and Bob Meusel were disciplined by Major League Baseball for going barnstorming after playing in the 1921 World Series, in violation of a rule that World Series participants could not do so.
+They lost their World Series shares as a result and were suspended one month the following season.

 Piercy was with the Boston Red Sox from 1922 to 1924, posting losing records for a team that lost at least 87 games each year.
 In 1926 he had a record of 6-5 with the Chicago Cubs, who finished over .500.